 Pozen Family Center for Human Rights Laboratory Fellowship

-The Human Rights Lab is offering an exciting new fellowship opportunity for rising fourth year students whose BA theses examine human rights issues related to prisons, policing, and the criminal legal system (e.g. solitary confinement, the criminalization of sexuality and reproduction, police misconduct and violence, felony disenfranchisement, selective enforcement, alternatives to incarceration).
+The Human Rights Lab offers an exciting fellowship opportunity for rising fourth-year students whose BA theses examine human rights issues related to prisons, policing, and the criminal legal system (e.g. solitary confinement, the criminalization of sexuality and reproduction, police misconduct and violence, felony disenfranchisement, selective enforcement, alternatives to incarceration).

-Announcing the inaugural 2019-2020 cohort of the Pozen Center Laboratory Fellowship Program:
+The inaugural 2019-2020 cohort of the Pozen Center Human Rights Lab Fellowship Program: